ansys/pyensight/doc/source/calc_functions.rst

         (or element) P.

-        Consider using option 0 as the radius gets small relative to element size, and 1 as the radius is enlarged.
-At a minimum, the proximity area will always include elements that contain P.
+        Consider using option 0 as the radius gets small relative to element size and using optoin 1 as the radius is enlarged.
+        At a minimum, the proximity area alwayss include elements that contain P.